Single transferable vote: Balloting

+But where there are many exhausted votes, as happens often under optional or semi-optional preferential voting systems, it is possible to have three winners in a district elected with partial quota, even if the Droop quota is used.
+But in any election, where one or more candidates are elected with partial quota, all the candidates, except for one, are either elected or eliminated, with only one unsuccessful candidate still in the running at the end.

-They may indicate their preferences by ranking the candidates in order of preference.
-They would use numbers (1, 2, 3 etc.) to show this, with 1 representing first preference.
+In practice, the candidates' names are usually organized in columns so that voters are informed of the candidates' party affiliations or whether they are standing as independents.
+Voters indicate their preferences by ranking the candidates in order of preference.
+They usually use numbers (1, 2, 3 etc.) to show this, with 1 representing the voter's first preference.

 An alternative way to mark preferences for candidates is to use columns for the voters' preference with the name of each candidate appearing in each column.
-The first column is used to indicate first preference.
-An X there goes beside the most preferred candidate.
-The next column is for the second preference.
-An X there marks the second-preference candidate, etc.
+A marking in the first column indicates the most preferred candidate.
+A marking in the second column indicates the second-preference candidate, etc.

 Some balloting systems allow ticket voting, where a voter simply indicates preference for a party slate, sometimes even ranking party slates, instead of marking preferences for individual candidates.

-Some systems declare a ballot spoiled if it is not marked with a minimum amount of preferences.
-In the ballot for the ACT election, voters are told they must mark at least five preferences if the ballot is to be counted.
-Sometimes a voter is allowed to mark just their first preference (plump) and not mark any more.
-Rules vary.
-Even where second and subsequent preferences are marked, in some cases they may not be consulted at all, such as if the first preference candidate is elected at the end of the count to fill the last seat.